 Optus currently promotes both the Huawei P30 and P30 Pro devices as being dual-SIM phones, as does TeleChoice, while Woolworths Mobile has a range of three OPPO phones, including the newest Reno 10x Zoom, which are all listed as dual SIM.
 While Telstra and Vodafone both carry some of these same devices, it’s a bit harder to tell whether these are dual-SIM devices or if the function is disabled — chatting to the respective telco might help to clear this up.

 If you’re interested in the dual SIM or hybrid SIM/microSD slotphone, such as the Samsung Galaxy S20 5G, there are several telcos which offer these devices.
-The following table shows a range of OPPO Reno Z and Huawei P30 Pro plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+The following table shows a range of Samsung Galaxy S20 5G plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 This is a selection of products including links to our referral partners.

 Dual SIM Phones